 10.1.
-This policy document shall be reviewed annually, or more frequently when requested by the Human Resources Department or subsequent to published changes to the Standards for Licensure and Accreditation (Commission for Academic Accreditation, Ministry of Education, United Arab Emirates) or other related laws.
-Upon such review, the review team may recommend to the President that the policy document be amended or repealed.
+This policy shall be reviewed annually, or more frequently when requested by the President, or subsequent to published changes to the Standards for Licensure and Accreditation, Commission for Academic Accreditation, Ministry of Education, United Arab Emirates.
+Upon such review, the review team may recommend to the president that the policy document be amended or repealed.

-Approval Authority Signature and Date Policy Owner: Academic Dean Man / L. 21/04/2020 Recommended by: Academic Council Minutes of Meeting held on 19/04/2020 Approved by: Executive Committee Minutes of Meeting held on 19/04/2020
+Authorization / Ownership Signature and Date Policy Owner: Director of Research Miroslav Mateev Recommended by: Academic Council Minutes of Meeting held on 06/12/2021 Approved by: Executive Committee Minutes of Meeting held on 06/12/2021